ArthurGareginyan/simple-scroll-to-top-button/readme.txt

 4. Log into WordPress Dashboard of your website.
 5. Activate this plugin through the "`Plugins`" tab.

-After installation, a "`Preloader`" menu item will appear in the "`Settings`" section.
+After installation, a "`Scroll to Top`" menu item will appear in the "`Settings`" section.
 Click on this in order to view plugin's administration page.

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")